 I have always been fascinated by how seemingly independent elements of our surroundings and ecosystems are actually hyper-connected and interdependent—everything from known symbiotic relationships in the natural world to the less obvious influences that people and the physical world have on each other.
 It is a phenomenon that never fails to amaze and astonish me.
-Through my artwork, I explore and reframe seemingly chaotic patterns, colors, and textures, presenting them in a way that helps us peer deeper into the unknown relationships that are all around us.
+Through my artwork, I explore and reframe seemingly chaotic patterns, colors, and textures, presenting them in a way that looks deeper into the unknown relationships that are all around us.

 Becoming an artist has been a lifelong process.
 My initial passions centered on biology— collecting specimens and raising fish—and it wasn’t until adulthood that I began exploring my creative impulses, first through photography and later through mixed media abstract art.
 As a result, each time I sit down to create a piece, I make a deep dive into my inner psyche, discovering the hidden creative connections and influences within myself.
 The process of spreading gels and colors across a canvas and adding unexpected materials to see what happens is very similar to standing in a pond with duckweed swirling around my nets, and collecting “things” to see.